tobico/jquery-calendrical/README.md

   * __timeInterval__ - Interval in minutes between each option in a time picker.
 Default: 30
   * __minTime__ - The earliest time selectable.
 This is also the base value when calculating increments, e.g. a start time of {hour: 9, minute: 15} with the default interval of 30 will give the options (9:15, 9:45, 10:15, ...)
   * __maxTime__ - The latest time selectable.
 If this value does not fall on a valid interval, the last interval before this one will be the latest time selectable (i.e. {hour: 11, minute: 34} becomes 11:30)
+  * __positionInBody__ - Inserts element for calendar popups on the root body node, rather than next to the text fields.
+Set this to true if you're having issues with your popups being cut off by the overflow property of a parent element.